estenrye/edutainment-station/Readme.md

 ![State Diagram](.imgs/State_Diagram.PNG)

-The system is driven by aperiodic inputs, NFC tag reads.
-The NFC Tags can be served by an interrupt driven routine that will select and display the appropriate screen based on the Tag that has been read.  -
+- The system is driven by aperiodic inputs, NFC tag reads.
+The reading of NFC Tags can be served by an interrupt driven routine that will select and display the appropriate screen based on the Tag that has been read.
+- Display changes can be handled by a dedicated UI thread.
+This thread will respond to events triggered by the interrupt routine.

+### Miscellaneous Constraints Placed on the Hardware by the Software

+- Hardware must support Windows IOT Core
+- The hardware must support an operating system that is to run both .Net Core UWP and .Net Framework UWP Applications as the developer is most familiar with the Microsoft Universal Windows Platform (UWP) framework for UI programming and design.
+- The hardware must support an operating system that enables remote debugging using the Visual Studio Remote Debugger.
+- The hardware must support an operating system that provides native touch and NFC driver support.

+### Miscellanous Constraints Placed on the Software by the Hardware

+- Software must be tolerant of being forcefully shutdown by the user.
+- Software must use the Windows.Networking.Proximity Namespace to communicate with the NFC device.
+- Software must design the UI to be clearly visible on a 7-inch LCD touch screen with a maximum resolution of 800 x 480 pixels.
+- Software must trigger the buzzer when an NFC Tag is read as the Buzzer and NFC device are separate hardware units.

 ### Processor Evaluation

-The following criteria were used to select the processor and platform to build this project.
+Five processors/development boards were evaluated for selection as part of this project.
+The table below summarizes their capabilities.

 | Criteria | Raspberry Pi 3 Model B | Raspberry Pi 3 Model B+ | MinnowBoard Turbot Quad-Core | Dragonboard 410c | AAEON Up Squared |
 | --- | --- | --- | --- | --- | --- |